qualcomm-yuanjiey/linux-sheepdog/README.md

 * **patch**: control generate patch or not. `True` enable, other disable.
 * **patch_build_dir**: should be absolute path

-📝sheepdog will reset repository to its initial state in the end, so you will find nothing happened in repository after execute sheepdog-slaver.py.
-But don't be astonished, you can find patch infomation in log file.
+📝sheepdog will checkout to its initial commit if failed.
+If success, sheepdog will keep patch commit in the work tree.
+If you want to test patches again you should reset the work tree by yourself.

 More information and example is [here](#make-and-test-patch).